klimgeran/community/governance/decision-log.md

 | Add @daoka to the PMC                               | APPROVED    | @kaiyzen      | 08 Jan 2019 |     |
 | Create the PMC                                      | APPROVED    | @Jaguar0625, @BloodyRookie, @gimre, @kaiyzen | 1 Jan 2019 |   |

 Note: Consultations are not binding.
-PMC members are allowed to vote more than one option in consultation proposals.
+In this case, PMC members are allowed to vote in more than one option.